 This all depends on the type of funding and associated repayment terms.
 Equity investors for example, will require a share of ownership in order to invest.
 Therefore, the value of this share will increase as your business grows.
 The cost of a traditional loan will be based on an interest rate and could fluctuate based on external factors.
 This means that the amount you owe is unfixed and may cost you more than expected.
 A Merchant Capital Cash Advance uses a fixed cost of funding that is agreed at the outset and never changes.

-One of the draw cards of a Cash Advance is that it doesn’t require collateral against funding.
+One of the drawcards of a Cash Advance is that it doesn’t require collateral against funding.
 Other finance products do.
 The same type of funding from another cash provider may require you to put up a property as collateral while the other doesn’t.
-If you are using the finance to buy a property they might use it as the collateral against the funding.
+If you are using the finance to buy a property they might use it as collateral against the funding.
 This means that if you default, the property would be at risk.

 Again, this all comes down to the terms of the agreement.
 A working capital loan (like an overdraft or Cash Advance) is usually a short-term option.
 This is a quick cash injection that affords the opportunity to grow your business and make you money.
 This should be paid off in less than 12 months.
 Longer-term investments (like purchasing a property) will take time to pay off.
 This is to alleviate pressure on the business.
 These types of loans can take years to repay but they often allow you to purchase large assets that can appreciate in value.
 But it is really important you understand exactly how long it will take to pay off your funding before you sign on the bottom line.

-There are no shortage of business funding options out there.
+There is no shortage of business funding options out there.
 But now you know where to look and what questions to ask.
 For more information on obtaining a Merchant Capital Cash Advance in less than 48 hours, contact us today